realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - The mnemonics are then translated into the binary opcodes by a "compiler" or "assembler"

   - ### Common Machine Code Opcodes (actual opcode is for Motorola 6502 CPU)
+    - `Hex: Opcode Mnemonic`
-    - 0xA9 LDA (load a value from main memory into a register)
+    - `0xA9: LDA` Load a value from main memory into a register
-    - 0xA2 MOV (move a value from one register to another)
+    - `0xA2: MOV` Move a value from one register to another
-    - 0x8D STA (store a value from a register into main memory)
+    - `0x8D: STA` Store a value from a register into main memory
-    - 0x4C JMP (start executing next instruction at a different location in main memory by updating the Program Counter with a new value)
+    - `0x4C: JMP` Start executing next instruction at a different location in main memory by updating the Program Counter with a new value
-    - 0x6D ADC (add the values in two registers and store the result in a third register and update the "flags" register if there is a "carry")
+    - `0x6D: ADC` Add the values in two registers and store the result in a third register and update the "flags" register if there is a "carry"
-    - 0xCD CMP (compare the values in two registers and update the "flags" register with the result)
+    - `0xCD: CMP` Compare the values in two registers and update the "flags" register with the result
-    - 0xD0 BNE (if the "flags" register is not zero, start executing at a different location in main memory ie: "conditional branching")
+    - `0xD0: BNE` If the "flags" register is not zero, start executing at a different location in main memory ie: "conditional branching"

-  - ### Clock - "Tick-tock you don't stop, the heart beat of the CPU"
+  - ### Clock - "The heart beat of the CPU"
     - Clock Circuit - Basically a emits a short pulse of electricity at a regular interval
       - a "tick" of the clock, like flashing a light to the beat
     - Used synchronizes the operations of the CPU